tercen/immunophenotyping_guide/docs/2_1_Downsample.md

 The data step will open again.

+>:bulb:
-*Note: The data step should be already reset from our last exercise but press the reset button if it is visible.*
+The data step should be already reset from our last exercise but press the reset button if it is visible.

 Downsampling is controlled by two types of filter.